zshiiru/sloth/README.md

 # sloth
-an implementation of Monkey in c#
+An implementation of Monkey in C#

+# WIP